Brake services and repairs

 The braking system in your car is one of the most important safety components, allowing you to slow down, stop, avoid potential accidents and keep your car stationary when parked.
-There’s a lot more to the braking system than just brake pads; it’s vital that you get the entire system checked regularly to ensure your family travels safely.
+There’s a lot more to the braking system than just brake pads; it’s vital that you get the entire system checked and maintained regularly to ensure your family travels safely.
 We recommend you check and service your brake system every six months to keep them in working order.
 Maintenance and repair work on your brakes should always be carried out by a professional.

 How do brakes work?

 Brakes are part of your car’s hydraulic system, allowing you to slow down or stop the car using pressure and friction.
 As you step on the brake pedal, fluid in the brake system builds up pressure against the brake pads and/or shoes.
 These pads and shoes then grab onto the metal rotors and drums in the wheel assemblies, effectively slowing or stopping the car.
 The emergency brake system usually applies the brakes to the rear wheels mechanically or electronically when you activate the hand brake or foot brake.

 A hydraulic system is used for most modern car brake systems.
 When you apply the brakes, the brake booster multiplies pedal pressure and transfers this pressure via the brake fluid to the brake pads.
 Since brake fluid doesn’t compress under pressure, the brake fluid can instantly transfer braking power.